bhctest123/soberlivingappcom-new/src/content/blog/medical-cannabis-maintenance-and-your-sober-living-home-friend-or-foe.md

 ---
-title: 'Sober Living App - “Medical Cannabis Maintenance” and Your Sober Living Home: Friend or Foe?'
+title: '“Medical Cannabis Maintenance” and Your Sober Living Home: Friend or Foe?'
 description: 'Medical cannabis in sober living: Friend or foe?
 Explore the debate, pros & cons for recovery homes, and if it aligns with true sobriety.
 Read more.'
 date: 2021-06-29
 author: "Ben Weiss"